gpauloski/BERT-PyTorch/README.md

 ### **3. Training**
 Arguments to `run_pretraining.py` can be passed as command line arguments or as key-value pairs in the config files.
-The values in the config file take precedent over the command line arguments.
+Command line arguments take precendence over config file arguments.
-See `python run_pretraining.py --help` for a full list of arguments.
+See `python run_pretraining.py --help` for a full list of arguments and their defaults.

 #### Single-Node Multi-GPU Training
 ```